-The course builds on previous courses from the Mastertrack Science Communication, and is part of the obligatory part of the Mastertrack.
+The course builds on the introductory course on Science Communication from the Mastertrack Science Communication, and is part of the obligatory part of the Mastertrack.
 In addition, the course is open as an optional course for all MSc.
 Students.

-- Students are familiarised with the specific characteristics of Risk Communication in relation to Science Communication - · Students are familiarised with actual cases and practices in Risk Communication - Students are familiarised with the difference between Risk Communication and Uncertainty Communication - Students are familiarised with determinants of public perception of Risk and Uncertainty - Students are familiarised with the role of the different actors and stakes in Risk Communication (for instance companies, government, local population) and how to position themselves among these actors
+- Students are familiarised with the place of risk in society, its characterisation, and the implications for communication - Students are familiarised with actual cases and practices in Risk and Uncertainty Communication - Students are familiarised with determinants of public perception of Risk and Uncertainty - Students are familiarised with the role of the different actors and stakes in Risk Communication (for instance companies, government, local population) and how to position themselves among these actors